 Vietnam: Motorcycle Diaries, Day 1 (200 km)

 I have quickly concluded that I have no business whatsoever driving this hog of a bike (driving a four-wheeler as a kid and two recent spins on a wimpy scooter should not give me the "experienced motorbiker" label, but it does give me a strange [albeit false] sense of security!).
-Miraculously, however, Erin and I made it through Day 1 of our Northwest Vietnam motorcycle adventure without so much as a scratch (on our bodies, at least!).
+Miraculously, however, Erin and I made it through Day 1 of our North

 After a nervous breakfast, we headed over to Cuong's Bike Shop in the Old Quarter of Hanoi.
 Due to money, safety, and Erin's fear of committing accidental suicide, we agreed to nix the "2 Bad Girls, 2 Bad Bikes" plan and instead share a bike, with yours truly in the pilot seat.
 After a quick tutorial on motorbike maintenance and repair (to which I pretended to listen...I am Evil Knieval, not a mechanic!), we loaded our massive leather saddle-like bag onto the seat, donned our helmets and Barbie face masks, and I climbed onto the bike alone.
 Our guy promised to escort us through the madness of Hanoi, so with Erin on his bike and me following (with great fear, might I add!), we began the hectic journey through morning rush-hour traffic.